DrTimothyAldenDavis/SuiteSparse/README.md

                 algorithm design collaboration: Iain Duff

 Some codes optionally use METIS 5.1.0.
-This package is located in SuiteSparse in the `SuiteSparse_metis` directory.
-Its use is optional, so you can delete or rename that directory before compiling SuiteSparse, if you desire.
-The use of METIS will improve the ordering quality.
-METIS has been slightly modified for use in SuiteSparse; see the `SuiteSparse_metis/README.txt` file for details.
+This package is located in SuiteSparse in the `CHOLMOD/SuiteSparse_metis` directory.
+Its use is optional.
+To compile CHOLMOD without it, use the CMAKE_OPTIONS="-DNPARTITION=1" setting.
+The use of METIS can improve ordering quality for some matrices, particularly large 3D discretizations.
+METIS has been slightly modified for use in SuiteSparse; see the `CHOLMOD/SuiteSparse_metis/README.txt` file for details.

 Refer to each package for license, copyright, and author information.
 All codes are authored or co-authored by Timothy A. Davis (email: davis@tamu.edu),